 Graduates of the Bachelor of Business Administration program will possess knowledge in numerous areas of business, accounting, finance, marketing, human resources, and operations that they can apply to various careers and organizations.
-Potential positions include credit analyst, marketing assistant, social media strategist, retail store manager, account representative, human resources generalist, and office manager.
+Potential positions include sports management professional, compensation and benefits specialist, human resource generalist, insurance underwriter, marketing coordinator, social media strategist, account representative, sales representative, and logistic coordinator.
 Students will also be well prepared for graduate study in business, law, and other fields that require a liberal arts foundation and significant analytical abilities.